marcantoine/feefty-admin-nor/README.md

 ## Stack

+### Architecture

+We are aiming to adopt Hexagonal Architecture.
+Please use patterns from Hexagonal / [Clean Code](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) Architecture when appropriate.

 ### Next.js

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) using yarn.

-We'll use [Next.js 13 with the new App Router](https://nextjs.org/docs/app) part of the last stable release.
+We'll use [Next.js 14 with the new App Router](https://nextjs.org/docs/app).
 It includes a new structure and a different approach to routing with Server Component and [Client component](https://nextjs.org/docs/getting-started/react-essentials#client-components).

 Use Server Component as much as possible, but use Client Component when there is interactivity / state management.

-Next.js 13 also includes an alpha feature for Server Actions, allowing you to submit form directly from Server Components.
-This feature is in alpha and is very limited.
-For example, there is no way to handle errors on the server side currently.
+Next.js 14 also includes Server Actions, allowing you to submit form directly from Server Components.
+Server Actions allows you to make calls to the server withtout having to code a api endpoint.
+Next manages the endpoint automatically.
-If you'd like to try it, please do but be aware of the limitations and you'll probably spent much more time to get it right.

-Otherwise, simply use fetch to submit the form to an API endpoint like you'd do with a regular Next.js app.

 ### Prisma / PostgreSQL

 We use PostgreSQL on all of our projects and use [Prisma](https://www.prisma.io/docs) as our ORM of choices.

-### Tailwind / Styled components
+### Tailwind

 This project is set up to use [Tailwind](https://tailwindcss.com/).
-We don't usually use Tailwind at Feefty but [styled-components](https://styled-components.com/).
-Feel free to use the tool you prefer.
+It is the recommended approach to work both on server and client components.

 ### Others